The depth-weight compatibility on the motivic fundamental Lie algebra and the Bloch-Kato conjecture for modular forms: Review of -adic weight completions and basic examples

-be a continuous representation whose image is dense in the Zariski topology on $S$.
-A \emph{weighted module with respect to $(\rho,w)$} is a pair $(V,W_\bullet V)$ where \begin{itemize} \item $V$ is a finite dimensional $\bfQ_p$-vector space equipped with a continuous action of $\pi$, \item $W_\bullet V$ is a separated and saturated increasing filtration of $\pi$-modules indexed by $\bfZ$, \end{itemize} satisfying the following conditions: \begin{itemize} \item The $\pi$-module $\Gr^W_nV=W_nV/W_{n-1}V$ is the pull-back of an algebraic representation of $S$ via $\rho$.
-We denote this algebraic representation of $S$ by the same notation by abuse of notation. \item For each $n$, the $\bfG_m$-module $w^*\Gr^W_nV$ is a direct sum of the $n$th power of the standard character. \end{itemize} Let $\Rep_{\bfQ_p}(\pi,\rho,w)$ denote the category of weighted $\pi$-modules with respect to $(\rho,w)$.
+be a continuous homomorphism whose image is Zariski dense.
+A \emph{weighted module with respect to $(\rho,w)$} is a pair $(V,W_\bullet V)$ where \begin{itemize} \item $V$ is a finite dimensional $\bfQ_p$-vector space equipped with a continuous action of $\pi$, \item $W_\bullet V$ is a separated and saturated increasing filtration of $\pi$-modules indexed by $\bfZ$, \end{itemize} satisfying the following conditions: \begin{itemize} \item For each $n$, the $\pi$-module $\Gr^W_nV=W_nV/W_{n-1}V$ is the pull-back of an algebraic representation of $S$ via $\rho$.
+Here, for an algebraic representation $\tau$ of $S$, the pull-back of $\tau$ via $\rho$ is defined to be $\tau\circ \rho$. \item For each $n$, the $\bfG_m$-module $w^*\Gr^W_nV$ is a direct sum of the $n$th power $\std_{\bfG_m}^{\otimes n}$ of the standard character $\std_{\bfG_m}$ of $\bfG_m$. \end{itemize} Let $\Rep_{\bfQ_p}(\pi,\rho,w)$ denote the category of weighted $\pi$-modules with respect to $(\rho,w)$.
 It is easily checked that this category is a $\bfQ_p$-linear neutral Tannakian category and that the forgetful functor

 is a fiber functor of this category.
 The \emph{$p$-adic weighted completion of $\pi$ with respect to $(\rho,w)$}, which is denoted by $\pi^{\wtd}(\rho,w)$, is defined to be the Tannakian fundamental group of $\Rep_{\bfQ_p}(\pi,\rho,w)$ with the fiber functor $\omega_{\mathrm f}$.
 By definition, we have a short exact sequence